 We’re back with another sensory tool to add to your toolbelt: Winter Sensory Stations to print off, hang on the wall, and help kids focus and get the sensory input they need.
-Add these winter themed movement activities to our other seasonal sensory station archives: Christmas Sensory Stations, Spring Sensory Stations, and Fall Sensory Stations.
+Add these winter themed movement activities to our other seasonal sensory station or sensory path tools:

 If you’re a teacher, therapy provider, or a parent, you might know the impact that wiggly, fidgety kids have on focusing and completing daily tasks.
 That’s where this set of winter themed sensory station printables come in.